A step-by-step guide for how to teach your cat to roll over on their back or side

 - Hold the treat between the very end of your index finger and thumb with your palm facing downward.

 - If you want your cat to roll to your right/their left, slowly arc the treat on a slight incline towards their right ear.
 If you want them to roll to your left/their right, move it towards their left ear.
 Your cat may have a preference or find one side easier so if they are struggling, try the other direction.
 Once you have found their preferred side, it’s best to stick with it.
 If your cat moves their head forwards to investigate the treat, this is fine.
-However, if they keep getting up, try a smaller movement so they are not over-stimulated.
+But if they keep getting up, try a smaller movement so they are not over-stimulated.

 - With the treat in front of your cat’s ear, slowly move the treat diagonally towards the middle of their back.
 Their eyes should follow the treat so that they look over their shoulder.
 Often the slower you move the treat, the easier your cat will be able to follow it.